-Bogus claims refer to situations where a taxpayer under-reports their income, claims fraudulent expenses, or exaggerates deductions in order to receive a higher refund from the Income Tax Department.
+Bogus claims refer to situations where a taxpayer under-reports their income, claims fraudulent expenses, or exaggerates deductions to receive a higher refund from the Income Tax Department.
 The Income Tax Department emphasises that all claims must be accurate and verifiable.
 The department has implemented a systematic approach to identify and scrutinise high-risk refund claims.

 If an investigation reveals that claims are fraudulent, the taxpayer may be required to provide evidence to support their claims.
 Failure to do so can lead to legal action and penalties.
 The department has stated that notices will be sent to taxpayers suspected of making high-risk claims, regardless of whether refunds have already been issued.